 Flash forward to about three in the morning, and to me almost back to sleep.
 My other son came running into my room saying he had a bad dream (See our series on nightmares and night terrors here).
 After I gave him a few minutes of cuddles, I took him back to his bed.
 He called out for me a little later to turn his fan on.
 Interestingly enough, I had also turned on my youngest’s ceiling fan a few hours earlier, too.
 I thought they were both hot (I was too)!
 But then, I remembered I wanted to do an article about the moon’s effect on our sleep – if there was any!
 So that night, at about 4 am, I looked it up, and what do you know?
 It was a full moon that night!

 So, does the moon affect our baby’s sleep?

 It’s also been said that the term “lunatic” comes from our history that at one time we did believe the moon was to blame for strange behavior, but this has remained unproven by numerous scientific studies.
-I might have to track my sons’ sleep for the next month and see what happens during the next full moon on July 7th.
-For now, I’ll stick to reading Goodnight Moon to my boys.
+I’m inspired to track my sons’ sleep for the next month and see what happens during the next full moon!
+For tonight, I’ll stick to reading Goodnight Moon to my boys.